FaeKhosh/Small-Projects/README.md

-# Small-Projects
+# Short-Projects
-Short projects focused on mathematical modelling
+These projects focused on mathematical modelling